Know your MITRE: Frameworks for simplifying cybersecurity

 MITRE ATLAS

-MITRE ATLAS (Adversarial Threat Landscape for Artificial-Intelligence Systems) is a globally accessible knowledge base where intelligence itself is the target, documenting real-world adversarial tactics against AI/ML systems and shifting security from protecting systems and data to protecting intelligence across the AI lifecycle.
+MITRE ATLAS documents real-world adversarial tactics against AI/ML systems, shifting security from protecting systems and data to protecting intelligence across the AI lifecycle.

 Conclusion:

-- MITRE CWE identifies underlying design and implementation weaknesses that make systems vulnerable.
+• MITRE CWE identifies underlying design and implementation weaknesses.

-- MITRE CVE documents where those weaknesses manifest as confirmed, real-world vulnerabilities.
+• MITRE CVE documents where those weaknesses manifest as confirmed vulnerabilities.

-- MITRE CAPEC explains how attackers systematically exploit weaknesses through repeatable attack patterns.
+• MITRE CAPEC explains how attackers systematically exploit weaknesses.

-- MITRE D3FEND defines how defenders prevent, detect, contain, and recover from such activity.
+• MITRE D3FEND defines how defenders prevent, detect, contain, and recover.

 Did you find this article helpful?